Azure/azure-iot-sdk-csharp/iothub/device/samples/getting started/EdgeModuleMethodSample/ReadMe.md

 - Navigate to Azure Portal -> Iot Hub -> <*specific Iot Hub*> -> Devices -> <*specific Edge device*> -> <*specific Edge module*>, and copy the connection string.

 - Append GatewayHostName value to the connection string which you copied from last step and use this connection string as the parameter for the sample.

-- Navigate to Azure Portal -> Iot Hub -> <*specific Iot Hub*> -> Devices -> <*specific Edge device*> -> Set Modules -> Routes, and add the following route:
-    * `FROM /messages/modules/<name of sender IotEdgeModule>/outputs/* INTO BrokeredEndpoint("/modules/<name of receiver IotEdgeModule>/inputs/*")`
-    > Note: This creates routes to be used when Edge device receives a message from the module.
-You also can send a message to the module itself.